Drunella/codc-easyflash/README.md

 # The Castles of Doctor Creep EasyFlash
-This is the source to build an EasyFlash version from original and remastered C64 The Castles of Doctor Creep
+This is the source to build an EasyFlash version from original and remastered The Castles of Doctor Creep on the C64.

 ## Features
 * Save your games and best times on EasyFlash